Summer vacation

 The terms summer vacation, summer break and summer holiday refer to a school break in the summer between school years and the break in the school academic year, where students are off anywhere between two weeks to three and a half months.
 Depending on the country and district, staff might be partially or fully excluded.

-In Spain, Portugal, Ireland, Italy, Greece, Georgia, Lithuania, Latvia, Lebanon, Romania, Ukraine, and Russia, summer vacation generally lasts for three months.
-In Australia, Brazil, the United Kingdom, Pakistan, Bangladesh, India, the Netherlands, Germany and Mexico, summer vacation generally lasts for two to six weeks, but may sometimes last for three months.
+In the United States, Spain, Portugal, United Arab Emirates, Kuwait, Ireland, Italy, Greece, Georgia, Lithuania, Latvia, Romania, Ukraine, Russia, and Vietnam, summer vacation generally lasts for the three months.
+In Australia, Brazil, the United Kingdom, Pakistan, Bangladesh, Iraq, Saudi Arabia, India, the Netherlands, Germany and Mexico, summer vacation generally lasts for two to six weeks, but may sometimes last for three months.